ppy/osu/README.md

 ### Building

+#### From an IDE

+You should load the solution via one of the platform-specific `.slnf` files, rather than the main `.sln`.
+This will reduce dependencies and hide platforms that you don't care about.
+Valid `.slnf` files are:

+- `osu.Desktop.slnf` (most common)
+- `osu.Android.slnf`
+- `osu.iOS.slnf`

-Build configurations for the recommended IDEs (listed above) are included.
+Run configurations for the recommended IDEs (listed above) are included.
 You should use the provided Build/Run functionality of your IDE to get things going.
 When testing or building new components, it's highly encouraged you use the `VisualTests` project/configuration.
 More information on this is provided [below](#contributing).

-- Visual Studio / Rider users should load the project via one of the platform-specific `.slnf` files, rather than the main `.sln`.
-This will allow access to template run configurations.
+To build for mobile platforms, you will likely need to run `sudo dotnet workload restore` if you haven't done so previously.
+This will install android/iOS tooling required to complete the build.

+#### From CLI

 You can also build and run *osu!* from the command-line with a single command: